 Specifically, Atlas VPN uses the AES-256 cipher.
 This is the current standard for data protection, used by numerous governmental and financial institutions.
-It scrambles your data into 256-bit size chunks, and even with powerful computers, these could take an extremely long time to crack - no one has been able to do it yet.

 Their policy mentions that you can contact them to have your account permanently deleted.
 California users can even ask to get a copy of the data companies have on you.
 It's a step in the right direction.